9 Reasons Costa Rica Is the Ultimate Adventure Destination — Beyond Surfing

 Photo: Gianfranco Vivi/Shutterstock

-2. Costa Rica is a global leader in sustainable tourism.
+Costa Rica is a global leader in sustainable tourism

 Photo: SeSm/Shutterstock

 The land of the Ticos consists of over 35 microclimates and two major seasons.
 Dry season runs from November to April, and green season is from May to October.
-Dry season is the more popular of the two for visitors as it’s perfect for tanning, surfing, and outdoor exploration.
+Dry season is the more popular of the two for visitors as it’s perfect for tanning, surfing, hiking, and most other outdoor activities in Costa Rica.
 Count on good, if muggy, weather and make those tour reservations for early morning.
 Being up in the trees as the sun rises over the jungle is often as unforgettable as zip lining, canyoning, or trekking in and of itself.

 Green season is not to be underestimated, however.
 If you don’t mind some afternoon showers, you’ll see fewer tourists and prices will be cheaper across the board, from lodging to tours to beachside bottles of Imperial beer.